Speech@NYU Class Profile

 Academic and Professional Backgrounds

 Our students are high achievers, both academically and professionally.
-Some have speech-language pathology (SLP) experience, and others are using various undergraduate backgrounds to get started in the field.
+Some have speech-language pathology (SLP) experience through undergraduate education or professional activities, and others come from different undergraduate backgrounds and/or professional careers before joining NYU CSD.

 average undergraduate GPA